ambiguousname/ambiguousname.github.io/_drafts/fortran_format.md

 </iframe>

 ## Sources
 [GNU's Fortran Docs](https://gcc.gnu.org/onlinedocs/gfortran/index.html#SEC_Contents) and [Oracle's FORTRAN 77 Reference](https://docs.oracle.com/cd/E19957-01/805-4939/index.html) were both utilized for a lot of the terminology described here.
-The first [FORTRAN manual](https://archive.computerhistory.org/resources/text/Fortran/102649787.05.01.acc.pdf) was also a huge help.
+The first [FORTRAN manual](https://archive.computerhistory.org/resources/text/Fortran/102649787.05.01.acc.pdf) was also a huge help, as well as [fortran90.org's list of old standards](https://www.fortran90.org/).

 Since it is also the basis of the web demo, I've used the [LLVM Fortran Runtime docs/source extensively](https://github.com/llvm/llvm-project/tree/main/flang).